 Barton Community College continues to support all students pursuing educational opportunities in the Healthcare industries.
-The recent Federal mandate related to COVID vaccinations is impacting our students.

-It is important for all students to understand that while Barton Community College does not currently have a COVID Vaccination requirement, it could be required by outside clinical facilities.
+It is important for all students to understand that while Barton Community College does not currently have a COVID vaccination requirement, it could be required by outside clinical facilities.
 If students are unable to meet the outside clinical site requirements, it may impact their ability to complete the clinical requirements for the course.